ml-tooling/lazycluster/docs/runtime_mgmt.md

  - `ValueError`:  If `host` is given and not contained as `Runtime` in the group.

- - `TaskExecutionError`:  If an executed task step can't be executed successfully.
+ - `TaskExecutionError`:  If an executed `RuntimeTask` step can't be executed successfully.

 -------------------
 <span style="float:right;">[[source]](/lazycluster/runtime_mgmt.py#L332)</span>